scala/scala3/docs/docs/reference/changed-features/compiler-plugins.md

 normal type checking.
 This is a very powerful feature but for production usages, a predictable and consistent type checker is more important.

-For experimentation and research, Dotty introduces _research plugin_.
+For experimentation and research, Scala 3 introduces _research plugin_.
 Research plugins are more powerful than `scalac` analyzer plugins as they let plugin authors customize the whole compiler pipeline.
 One can easily replace the standard typer by a custom one or create a parser for a domain-specific language.
-However, research plugins are only enabled for nightly or snaphot releases of Dotty.
+However, research plugins are only enabled for nightly or snaphot releases of Scala 3.

-Common plugins that add new phases to the compiler pipeline are called _standard plugins_ in Dotty.
+Common plugins that add new phases to the compiler pipeline are called _standard plugins_ in Scala 3.
 In terms of features, they are similar to `scalac` plugins, despite minor changes in the API.

 ## Using Compiler Plugins